-The in situ temperature dataset is collected using Seabird Electronics instruments, including SBE37, SBE39, and SBE39 plus, with sampling intervals varying between 5 and 15 minutes (Table 1).
-To ensure data quality, the raw dataset underwent rigorous quality assurance (QA) and quality control (QC) procedures (Morello et al., 2014), utilizing the IMOS Mooring toolbox written in the MATLAB scientific programming language.
+The in situ temperature dataset is collected using Sea-Bird Electronics instruments, including SBE37, SBE39, and SBE39 plus, with sampling intervals varying between 5 and 15 min (Table 1).
+To ensure data quality, the raw dataset underwent rigorous quality assurance (QA) and quality control (QC) procedures (Morello et al., 2014), utilizing the IMOS mooring toolbox written in the MATLAB scientific programming language.
 Only data flagged as 1, indicating good quality, are retained for this analysis.
-The QC data are concatenated, and then linearly interpolated onto a grid of 5 m vertical resolution and averaged daily (Bui et al., 2023).
-The unfilled data are available in the CSIRO Data Access Portal (https://doi.org/10.25919/9gb1-ne81).
+The QC data are concatenated and then linearly interpolated onto a grid of 5 m vertical resolution, and they are averaged daily (Bui et al., 2023).
+The unfilled data are available in the CSIRO Data Access Portal (https://doi.org/10.25919/9gb1-ne81, Bui et al., 2023).

-For data completion, we use satellite sea surface temperature (SST) sourced from the Regional Australian Multi-Sensor SST Analysis (RAMSSA) version 1.0 (Beggs et al., 2011), to extend the temperature data at each mooring to the sea surface by linear interpolation.
+For data completion, we use satellite sea surface temperature (SST) sourced from the Regional Australian Multi-Sensor SST Analysis (RAMSSA) version 1.0 (Beggs et al., 2011) to extend the temperature data at each mooring to the sea surface by linear interpolation.
 The RAMSSA system combines SST data from infrared and microwave sensors on polar-orbiting satellites with in situ measurements to generate daily foundation SST.
-North of 40°S, RAMSSA is on average within ±0.07 °C of other multi-sensor SST analyses (Beggs et al., 2011).
+North of 40° S, RAMSSA is on average within $\pm 0.07$ °C of other multi-sensor SST analyses (Beggs et al., 2011).
 From conductivity-temperature-depth (CTD) profiles in the study region, ocean temperatures vary mostly linearly in the near-surface layer (top 30 m, below the foundation SST depth), so linear interpolation is an acceptable approximation.